18F/data-act-pilot/INSTALL.md

 From the command line:

 1. Clone the project repository from GitHub to your local environment:

         $ git clone git@github.com:18F/intercessor.git
     **note:** if you don't have a GitHub account and want to get a read-only version of the code, use this command instead:

         $ git clone git://github.com/18F/intercessor.git

 2. Change to the project directory:

         $ cd intercessor

 3. Unzip a copy of the data directory and files.
 These aren't included with the code because they contain PII (personally identifiable information).
-We're working on putting up a secure cloud version that can be accessed by credentialed users, but for now:
-    * Request a secure transmission of the data.zip file from a member of the project team.
-    * Copy data.zip to the project's root directory and unzip it.
+We're working on putting up a secure cloud version that can be accessed by credentialed users.
+For now, request a secure transmission of the data.zip file from a member of the project team.
+Copy data.zip to the project's root directory and unzip it.
 The resulting directory structure should look like this:

           intercessor
             /assets
             /data
               /jaams
                 AP_CHECKS_ALL.txt
                 AP_INVOICE_DISTRIBUTIONS_ALL.txt
                 ...
                 /sql
               /prism
                 association.txt
                 cfda.txt
                 ...
                 /sql
             /mappings
             /processor
             /schema
             .gitignore
             ...

 4. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads "VirtualBox downloads")